m1chaelwilliams/hacksu2025/README.md

 ### Introduction

-Journey of the Ninja king is a SU 2025 Hackathon game project.
-It is a top-down arena fighting game where the player ninja fights off hoards of enemies.
+Journey of the Ninja king is a SU 2025 Hackathon game submission where the player, controlled by a reinforcement learning model, fights in a top-down arena game agains hordes of various enemies.
-The Game is written in ```Python``` with ```PyGame``` for windowing, graphics, and audio.

 <image src="images/Wave3.png" width=900>

 ### Technical Details

+The Game is written in ```Python``` with ```PyGame``` for windowing, graphics, and audio.

+### AI